tstafylakis/Lipreading-ResNet/README.md

 ## Word Boundaries

 Currently, the models do not make use of the word boundaries that are provided with the dataset.
 However, I will soon upload code that makes use of them.
-The performace is about 12.7% error rate, compared to 17.0%.
+The performance is about 12.7% error rate, compared to 17.0%.